pixelsane/mini-ldtk/README.md

 This parser was created for use in my upcoming microjam 041, but I decided to share it publicly so others using MiniScript can take advantage of LDtk in their own projects.

-I like MiniScript/MiniMicro and plan on using it for many future projects, so this parser will be **actively maintained**.
-It’s currently **barebones**, but the **core functionality is sufficient** to build most types of games.
+I like MiniScript/MiniMicro and plan on using it for many future projects, so this Toolkit will be **actively maintained**.
+It’s currently on its **early stages**, but the **core functionality is sufficient** to build most types of games.
+Please notify me of any issue by DMing me on Discord, sending an email, or making a pull request.

 ## Features